 Folding the origami pieces looks easier than it is.

 Part of the fun of leading a creative team is building camaraderie and community.
 But that can be constrained if a project requires too much specialized knowledge.
 Ensuring that part of the project is achievable by those without technical or unique skills is key to drawing a crowd when you need it.

 On all of our projects, a big part of the effort is folding the plastic origami pieces.
-That requires pure manual labor, and anyone can be trained to do it, so we’ll be hosting all-hands-on-deck build parties every weekend from now until Burning Man!
+That requires pure manual labor, and anyone can be trained to do it, so we hosted all-hands-on-deck build parties every weekend leading up to Burning Man.

 The bottom line: If you want to draw a crowd, create easy ways for people to participate without specialized expertise.

-Making RadiaLumia a reality requires many steps, including the configuration of 42 individual LED controllers.
+Making RadiaLumia a reality required many steps, including the configuration of 42 individual LED controllers.

 When people are motivated to do something, get out of their way and let them go for it.
 Given the freedom, teammates will create something together that’s more amazing than what a single creative leader could pull off.
 Set the vision, then let people self-select into groups to get it done.